bubbajim3/jdweb-info/README.md

-# jdweb-info
+# anakat-info
-Public webpage for https://www.jdweb.info used for URL shortening
+Public webpage for https://www.anakat.info used for URL shortening